Stencyl/stencylpedia/chapter-11/ads.md

 Event | Description
 --- | ---
-An banner ad is showing| The banner ad is showing on screen An banner ad is closed | User closes the banner ad
+A banner ad is showing| The banner ad is showing on screen A banner ad is closed | User closes the banner ad
-The banner ad area loads | Called each time a banner ad loads The banner ad area fails to load | Called when no banner ads can be loaded An banner ad is clicked | User clicks on the banner ad
+The banner ad area loads | Called each time a banner ad loads The banner ad area fails to load | Called when no banner ads can be loaded A banner ad is clicked | User clicks on the banner ad

 > **Tip:** We recommend [pausing](http://www.stencyl.com/help/view/pausing/) the game when an ad is clicked on and resuming it when the ad is dismissed.
 If you don't do this, the game will continue to run while the ad is overlayed over everything else.